blind-oracle/dnstap-bgp/README.md

 * Export routes to any number of BGP peers
 * Configurable timeout to purge entries from the cache
 * Persist the cache on disk (in a Bolt database)
-* Sync the obtained IPs with other instances of **dnstap-bgp** using simple HTTP requests
+* Sync the obtained IPs with other instances of **dnstap-bgp**
 * Can switch itself to a pre-created network namespace before initializing network.
 This can be useful if you want to peer with a BGP server running on the same host (e.g. **bird** does not support peering with any of the local interfaces).
 This requires running as *root*.

 ## Synchronization
 **dnstap-bgp** can optionally push the obtained IPs to other **dnstap-bgp** instances.
-Also it periodically syncs its cache with peers to keep it up-to-date in case of network outages.
+It also periodically syncs its cache with peers to keep it up-to-date in case of network outages.
 The interaction is done using simple HTTP queries and JSON.

 ## Limitations
 * IDN (punycode) domain names are currenly not supported and are silently skipped